XSockets/XSockets.NET-4.0/README.md

 #### How to write ConnectionInterceptors
 Sample of a connection interceptor that logs handshake and connect/disconnect with `debug` level

+    //using Serilog.Events;
+    //using XSockets.Core.Common.Interceptor;
+    //using XSockets.Core.Common.Protocol;
+    //using XSockets.Plugin.Framework.Helpers;

     public class MyConnectionInterceptor : IConnectionInterceptor
     {